jaydenyu0210/jaydenyu0210.github.io/social_media_engagement.md

 **Action:**\
 As a social media manager, I will avoid posting text only posts and try to post more images and videos to increase likes, shares, and comments.

-2. When is the best time to post on each platform to maximize likes?
+**2. When is the best time to post on each platform to maximize likes?**

 **SQL query:**\
 SELECT PostHour, SUM(`Number of Likes`) AS TotalLikes